ezraroi/Human-AI-Collab/output/research_components.md

 (When both axes are in success mode)
 These stages become reliably available only when Stage 7 (DTO under strain) and a viable field (Sₑ ⊗ Sₜ) are present; otherwise activation may be partial, brief, or regress under depletion
 - Stage 11: Alpha-Function activates (recursive C1↔C2 oscillation)
-- Stage 12: Materialization and verification (Journal)
+- Stage 12: **Writing-as-materialization under continuous verification → Journal entry as verified substrate** (verification produces the entry; not post-hoc checking)
 - Stage 13: Destiny Drive articulation (idiomatic possibility lived)

 ### Clinical Boundary: Stage 9